• Skip to main content

 Animal Habitats

-This Animal Habitats Science Unit is perfect for science in Preschool, Kindergarten, First Grade, and Second Grade classrooms and packed full of intriguing science activities.
+This Animal Habitats Science Unit is perfect for science in Preschool, Kindergarten, First Grade, and Second Grade classrooms and is packed full of intriguing science activities.

 This habitats study is great for your unit studies, kids craft activities, and homeschoolers!